-Figure 10.
+Figure 9.
 BAM 2016 poster presented at the Pharmacy Quality Alliance Annual Meeting & innovation Forum in Arlington, Virginia.
-Conclusion MEMOTEXT has been clinically and commercially validated since 2011 with solutions that are proven to improve adherence, provide efficiencies in care coordination, and empower provider decision support in commercial, clinical, and academic settings.
-Through the 30+ education, reminder, support, aggregation, application, and research interventions identified in this review, they have demonstrated expert abilities as a behaviour change engine that collects health data to personalize adherence solutions.
-Their highly customizable and evidence-based approach positions them to tackle the many challenges facing healthcare systems today.
+Conclusion MEMOTEXT has been clinically and commercially validated since 2012 with solutions that are proven to improve adherence, provide efficiencies in care coordination, and empower provider decision support in commercial, clinical, and academic settings.
+Through the 30+ education, reminder, support, aggregation, care coordination application, and research interventions identified in this review, they have demonstrated expert abilities as a behaviour change engine that successfully leverages health data to personalize digital patient engagement communications solutions.
+The highly customizable and evidence-based approach positions them to tackle the many challenges facing healthcare systems today.